cupy/cupy/docs/source/user_guide/cuda_api.rst

 .. note::

-    In CuPy, the :class:`~cupy.cuda.Stream` objects are managed on the per thread, per device basis.
+    In CuPy, the :class:`~cupy.cuda.Stream` objects are managed on the per thread basis.

 .. note::